Noel Miller (comedian)

-Noel Miller (born 19 August 1989) is a Canadian-American YouTuber, comedian, rapper, podcaster, and filmmaker.
+Noel Miller is an American YouTuber, comedian, rapper, podcaster, filmmaker, and owner of TMG Studios.
 He first gained public attention via his comedy skits on Vine.
-He hosts the comedy podcast TMG, which he started with former co-host Cody Ko.
-As of July 2023, he has 4.9 million subscribers across three YouTube channels.
+He hosted the comedy podcast TMG, which he started with former co-host Cody Ko.
+As of January 2026, he has 3.8 million subscribers across three YouTube channels.
 He began on YouTube in August 2015, uploading comedy sketches.
 He gained popularity by uploading a series of reaction videos with Ko named That's Cringe as well as playing the Love Island mobile game.
 The duo uploaded their first episode of the TMG Podcast on October 27, 2017.

 Early life

-Miller was born Noel Millar in Toronto on 19 August 1989.
-His family life remains private, and his ambiguous ethnicity has become a running joke in his work and among fans.
-Soon after he was born, he and his family moved to Los Angeles.
-He studied business at California State University, Northridge, dropping out during his penultimate semester.
+Miller was born in Toronto, and grew up in Los Angeles.

 Career

 2016–2017: Web development, Fullscreen, and music production

 After dropping out of college, Miller turned to web development and began working at Fullscreen, where he met Cody Ko.
 The following year, the two began creating comedy sketches and uploading to YouTube.

 In 2017, the two began releasing satirical rap under the Tiny Meat Gang (TMG) name and released Bangers and Ass, their first EP.
 After being repeatedly demonetized under violations of YouTube's community guidelines, the two began a podcast of the same name to recover from their losses.